PrestaShop/prestashop-specs/content/1.7/back-office/dashboard/dashboard.md

     - "Save" - When this button is pressed, the configuration is saved and the Dashboard Activity is displayed.
  - **Refresh** - refreshes the stats of the Activity Overview block.

-Below the following metrics are displayed:
+Below in a table, these shop parameters are listed below:

  - **Online visitors**
  - **Active shopping carts**